The following are quotes from various resources to help those who are preparing for marriage. We pray they will be helpful.

 Before you begin dating, find out about the persons character.
 Remember that character will also manifest itself in self-control.
 How does the person respond to frustration and disappointment?
 Does the person treat you with respect —verbally, spiritually and physically?
 Do they know their own boundaries?
 All of this is linked to one’s faith.
 You don’t want to date someone who claims Christianity, but has no desire to grow in their relationship with the Lord.
 That is a road you don’t want to go down.
 (Gary Smalley)

-• Marriage is not to be entered into unadvisably or lightly, but reverently, deliberately, and in accordance with the purposes for which it was instituted by God.
+• Marriage is not to be entered into lightly.
+It is to be entered into reverently, deliberately, and in accordance with the purposes for which it was instituted by God.
 When you consider marriage in these terms, you may wonder how two relatively immature individuals can make such an awesome commitment.
-Too often, we tend to focus everything on the wedding ceremony and little or nothing on marriage.
-We see the beauty of the ceremony but miss the beauty and wonder of the covenant.
-We sometimes also miss the fact that we are embarking on one of the most difficult journeys of our lives, one that does not begin on the wedding day.
-(Kay Cole James, What I Wish I’d Known Before I God Married)
+Too often, we tend to focus everything on the wedding ceremony.
+Yet we focus little or nothing on marriage.
+We see the beauty of the ceremony.
+But we miss the beauty and wonder of the covenant.
+We sometimes also miss the fact that we are embarking on one of the most difficult journeys of our lives.
+It’s one that does not begin on the wedding day.
+(Kay Cole James)

 • Many will instruct you to “follow your heart.”
 This advice can lead to a heartbreaking situation.
 One emotional student was heard to exclaim, “I know I’ve met the right girl … I can’t sleep, I can’t eat, and I’m flunking all my tests!”
 Sounds like a case of the flu to me.
 Let me suggest, instead of asking, “Am I in love?” ask, “Is my love mature enough to produce a fulfilled love, marriage, and sex relationship?”
 I prefer to evaluate love in terms of maturity because I believe we are always “in love.”

 • If you have serious doubts and get married anyway, the odds are that you’ll be sorry.
 Don’t let your desire to get married overpower those doubts.
-(From the book “Wonderful Marriage” by Lilo and Gerard Leeds)
+(Lilo and Gerard Leeds)

 • There’s an old saying, “Marriage is a school in which the pupil learns too late.”
 If we aren’t ready for marriage or if we choose a poor marriage partner, this can be very true.
 Yet for most people, it doesn’t have to be.
 To be sure that it isn’t, we need to do three things.
 First, we need to be prepared to be a reasonably mature, emotionally healthy, and spiritually committed spouse.
 Second, we need to select a mate who is ready to be a reasonably mature, emotionally healthy, and spiritually committed spouse.
 And third, we need to be willing to face our needs to grow and become better people and well-adjusted marriage partners.
 (Dr. Clyde Narramore, from the article: A Pre-Marriage Checklist)

-• One of the chief reasons so many marriages fail is that the functions of a date and mate differ radically: that of a date is to be charming; that of a mate is to be responsible; and, unfortunately, the most charming individuals are not necessarily the most responsible, while the most responsible are just as often deficient in charm.
+• One of the chief reasons so many marriages fail is that the functions of a date and mate differ radically.
+That of a date is to be charming; that of a mate is to be responsible.
+But unfortunately, the most charming individuals are not necessarily the most responsible.
+And yet the most responsible are just as often deficient in charm.
 (Sydney Harris)

 • Do opposites attract?
 Yes, they do.
 The problem with that is, is that opposites ATTRACT.
-What will drive you crazy about your mate are the things that attracted you to them at the outset, and you have been careful of that.
+What will drive you crazy about your mate are the things that attracted you to them at the outset.
+That’s why you have been careful of that.
 I’ll make this statement: to the degree that you and your future mate are socially opposite, you had better balance it out with an equal amount of flexibility and holiness.
-Couples that are real, real close in everything that they like, if they don’t watch it, they can get bored in life because it’s easy just to go together.
+Couples that are real close in everything that they like can get bored in life because it’s easy just to go together.

 • If a couple find out before marriage how flimsy the basis of their love is, they are fortunate.
-(Marriage specialist Sylvanus Duvall, Before You Marry)
+(Sylvanus Duvall)

 • No other human relationship can approach the potential for intimacy and oneness than can be found within the context of a marriage commitment.
 And yet no other relationship can bring with it as many adjustments, difficulties and even hurts.
-There’s no way you can avoid these difficulties; each couple’s journey is unique.
+There’s no way you can avoid these difficulties.
+Each couple’s journey is unique.
 But there is much you can do to prepare for that journey.
-An engagement is not just a time of preparation for a wedding, but also preparation for a marriage.
+An engagement is not just a time of preparation for a wedding.
+It is also preparation for a marriage.
 (Dennis Rainey, Preparing for Marriage)

 • A wedding is not a marriage.
-A wedding is only the beginning of an undertaking that may or may not, someday, develop into a marriage.
-What the couple have on their wedding day is not the key to a beautiful garden, but just a vacant lot and a few gardening tools.
+A wedding is only the beginning of an undertaking that may or may not develop into a marriage.
+What the couple have on their wedding day is not the key to a beautiful garden.
+It is just a vacant lot and a few gardening tools.
 (David and Vera Mace)

 • A marriage is not a joining of two worlds, but an abandoning of two worlds in order that one new one might be formed.
 In this sense, the call to be married bears comparison with Jesus’ advice to the rich young man to sell all his possessions and to follow Him.
 It is a vocation to total abandonment.
 For most people, in fact, marriage is the single most wholehearted step they will ever take toward a fulfillment of Jesus’ command to love one’s neighbor as oneself.
 (Mike Mason, The Mystery of Marriage)